yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Clue that they may make more sense separately: one could want to forward the affixes between the nodes A B and C without moving B. If moving and forwarding are coupled then such an intention would have to be expressed by slice-moving B along with the affixes and then set-moving it back (or better: set-returning it which we may not offer a way to express).

 If they were separated, how would you convey what the typical slice-range over multiple does?
 Specifically, how you you convey that the stuff being moved (nodes and slots) need to be interleaved at the destination?
+Would we just rely on a joint "move-in" that takes from both?
+If so how do we know the relative ordering?

 ## Does it make sense to offer range bounds that have degrees of freedom for both "before/after" and "left/right"?